captinc/WallpaperChanger/README.md

 A .deb will now be in the "WallpaperChanger-master/packages" folder

 # License
-Please do not repackage my tweak, call it your own, and then redistribute it.
+Please do not verbatim copy my tweak, call it your own, and redistribute it.
 You can use individual parts of my code for your own non-commercial projects.
 There is no warranty.
 If you have any questions, [PM me on Reddit](https://www.reddit.com/message/compose/?to=captinc37&subject=GitHub%20question)